-5. Case Study
+4. Case Study

 Nothing brings a project to life and helps us understand the true value of what you do better than individual stories.
-It would be very helpful if you could write a brief case study (or case studies) that illustrate how an

-\ individual child or young person has experienced a difference in his/her life as a result of the project we have funded.
+It would be very helpful if you could write a brief case study (or case studies) that illustrate how an individual child or young person has experienced a difference in his/her life as a result of the project we have funded.
 Please be careful NOT to identify the child by his or her real name.
 As a guide we do not feel that this should need more than about 500 words, and may be much shorter if you wish.
 Any story you tell us here will not be broadcast as part of our fundraising appeal without your prior consent.
-Please use no more than 500 words.